TEAR Australia's Aboriginal and Torres Strait Islander Support Program

-Dhumba is the TEAR Australia Indigenous Support Program.
+Dhumba is the TEAR Australia's Aboriginal and Torres Strait Islander Support Program.

 'Dhumba' is a Woi Wurrung word for talk, tell and/or speak.
 Woi Wurrung is the language of the Wurundjeri people, the traditional custodians of the land on which the TEAR Australia head office is located.
 The word captures the aim to build relationships through good communication, listening and talking together.
 Wurundjeri elders have given their permission for the use of this word in our program.